nymtech/docs/content/mixnet/mixnodes.md

         ...
 ```

 The `ens4` interface has the IP `10.126.5.7`.
 But this isn't the public IP of the machine, it's the IP of the machine on Google's internal network.
-The public IP of this machine is something else, e.g. `36.68.243.18` as set by AWS.
+Google uses virtual routing, so the public IP of this machine is something else, maybe `36.68.243.18`.

 `nym-mixnode init --host 10.126.5.7 --layer 1`, starts the mixnode, but no packets will be routed because `10.126.5.7` is not on the public internet.